datakind/permanent-colandr-back/docs/dev-setup.md

 # Dev Setup

-Minimal setup instructions, for devs who don't need checks or explanations:

-1. Install Xcode: `xcode-select --install`
-1. Install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-1. Install Docker: `brew cask install docker`
-1. Clone copy of colandr repo: `brew install git && git clone https://github.com/datakind/permanent-colandr-back.git`
-1. Build and spin up application services: `docker compose up --build --detach`

-As for the rest of us... read on!

-These instructions generally assume that you're on a machine running macOS, though most of them should work similarly on Linux.
-If you've already installed a given tool, there's no need to reinstall -- but you may want to update it.
+These instructions generally assume that you're on a machine running macOS, though most if not all of this should work similarly on Linux.
+If you've already installed a given tool, there's no need to reinstall -- but you may want to update.

 ## Install System Tools